 The VVS clarity diamonds are the next best type of diamonds after the internally flawless and Flawless diamonds.
 This clarity of diamonds has minimal inclusions and flaws, which cannot be seen in plain sight.
 As a matter of fact, it takes a trained eye the use of a 10x loupe to notice these flaws.

-The VVS clarity diamonds are expensive and considered one of the best diamonds set in the world because diamond stones that are graded flawless (FL) and internally Flawless (IF) are extremely rare.
-So, the VVS grade is the best on the market right now.
+The VVS clarity diamonds are expensive and considered one of the best diamonds set in the world because diamond stones that are graded flawless (FL) and internally Flawless (IF) are extremely rare (James Allen, out of 186000 round diamonds, they have 6000 with FL & IF grades, almost 3% only).
+So in terms of quality, the VVS grade is the best on the market right now.

 The VVS grade of diamonds is further split into two important categories, which is the VVS1 and VVS2.
 These two grades have minimal differences between them and usually almost look the same.